chse-ohsu/gitSandbox/README.md

 8. Stage the hunk at the **end** of the file
 9. Commit this edit.
 10. View the log (click the *View|Log View* menu choice, or press *Ctrl+2*).
+11. Notice the number in the *Push* icon in the toolbar.

 Now you are ready to pull and push your commits.